 22 Nov How to select an ideal translation company for your Vietnamese translation projects?

 For many companies and organizations, utilizing translation and localization is the very first step in increasing global market share and enhancing client satisfaction.
-However, it is not an easy task to choose an appropriate translation agency to handle your projects.
+However, it is not an easy task to choose an appropriate translation company to handle your projects.
 In terms of Vietnamese translation, to ensure that you have found the ideal translation partner, ask them these 5 questions.

 #1 Where do the translators come from?